rajneesh069/DSA-CPP/README.md

   - top: to retreive(not remove) the topmost element
   - push: to push elements onto the stack
   - pop: to pop the elements off the stack
+  - size: to check the size of the stack

 - Queue works on FIFO principle and the most common functions are:
   - front : to retrieve(not remove) the first element in the queue
   - push: to push elements in the back of the queue
   - pop: to pop elements from the front of the queue
+  - size: to check the size of the queue

 ```cpp
 #include <bits/stdc++.h>